"Society grows great when old men plant trees whose shade they know they shall never sit in." - Greek Proverb

 Bill & Paul's Sporthaus

 I began as a Salesman where I was tasked with learning about every product in the store, selling to the individual customer's needs and building lasting relationships with them.
 I love working with people and have never fully left the sales position.
 I have added to it though.
 For a summer, while home from college, I served as the Director of Web-Marketing and Customer Service.
-Since graduating college I have come back to this role and now work on an in-house team.
-My responsibilities include: online & traditional content creation, maintaining the website, creating emails for our customer list, fulfilling online orders, and handling customer service questions and concerns.
+Immediately following college I went back to this role and worked on an in-house team.
+My responsibilities included: online & traditional content creation, maintaining the website, creating emails for our customer list, fulfilling online orders, and handling customer service questions and concerns.
 Most recently, I worked on building a Google AdWords campaign to increase brand awareness .